Great Cats World Park

-Great Cats World Park is a privately-owned roadside zoo focusing on big cats.
+Great Cats World Park is a privately owned roadside zoo focusing on big cats.
 It is located a few miles south of Cave Junction, Oregon, United States.
-It is owned and managed by Craig Wagner, and is not an accredited member of the Association of Zoos and Aquariums.

 History

 Great Cats World Park was built on a 10-acre lot bordering the Redwood Highway.
 The land was purchased in 2003, and the facility opened to the public in 2005.

 U.S. Fish and Wildlife Service probation

 In September 2007, Great Cats World Park was sentenced by a federal court to one month probation for violation of the Endangered Species Act and fined $10,000.
 Owner Craig Wagner pleaded guilty in June 2007 to purchasing the park's ocelot for $3,000.
 There is a near-total ban on ocelot sales in order to discourage the commercialization of the rare animals.
 The ocelot was purchased from the Isis Society for Inspirational Studies, who were given two years probation and fined $60,000.
 The ocelot will continue to live at Great Cats World Park.
 According to Phil Land, the resident U.S. Fish and Wildlife agent in charge, "Sometimes it's actually better to leave them with the people that care for them.
 Then we don't have to try to find a place for them."